open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 reference to their `TracerProvider` and access configuration only via this reference.

-A boolean parameter indicating whether `Links` with invalid `SpanContext` are recorded or not SHOULD be exposed as part of the configuration, with true as its default value.

 ### Shutdown

 This method provides a way for provider to do any cleanup required.